Activity: A card-matching game

 How to make:

 - Print out and laminate your own matching ‘antibody’ and ‘pathogen’ shapes: creative design is up to you but just try and make sure they are visibly matching pairs.
-Alternatively you can use our example of anitbodies and pathogens.
-The card game is the same as a norma ‘pairs’ game.
+The card game is the same as a normal ‘pairs’ game.

 What to do: The aim is to match the pairs (with our cards, antibodies- light blue to pathogen- dark blue): every correct pair, keep them facing up.
 Incorrect pairs, turn back over.
 As the game progresses, the participant will ‘learn’ which antibody will match which pathogen and become faster - just as the immune system learns which antibody to make for which germ, and becomes faster on second exposure – i.e. following vaccination.
 This is a timed competition with leader board.